-- Before entering the site, individuals must confirm that: - o They are not currently exhibiting flu-like symptoms such as fever, tiredness, coughing, or congestion; - o They have not returned from outside of Canada within the past 14 days; and - o They have not been in contact with someone with a confirmed or probable case of COVID-19. - Workers who are not authorized to access the site are to be safely transported directly back home, or to a preferred location of self-isolation.
-When unable to do so themselves, a vehicle and driver will be arranged for them.
-Both driver and passenger are to be given masks and nitrile gloves.
+- Individuals who are at increased risk of serious illness (due to age, pregnancy or other medical condition) are not to be permitted on site. - Workers who are not authorized to access the site are to be safely transported directly back home, or to a preferred location of self-isolation.
+When unable to do so themselves, a vehicle and driver will be arranged for them. - When transporting a potentially ill individual, both driver and passenger are to be given masks and nitrile gloves.
 The passenger is to sit in the backseat, and the driver is to open and close the doors for them.